Jayash/currency_exchange_microservices/README.md

 Microservices using Spring Cloud

-A simple project to demonstrate spring cloud features
+A sample project to demonstrate spring cloud features

-# Spring Cloud Features
+# Spring Cloud Features USed

 - Communication with other Microservices using Feign REST Client
 - Implement client side load balancing with Ribbon